 During our testing of 20 invoices, we noted the following items:

-- 1. District could not provide the board approval for one of the contracts in the sample. - 2.
-District could not provide proper documentation showing a signature and/or date of when goods and services were received, or showing approval the invoice was ready to be paid.
+1. District could not provide proper documentation showing a signature and/or date of when goods and services were received, or showing approval the invoice was ready to be paid on twenty of the twenty invoices tested.

 Cause: